Serpukhov: Medieval period

-Period between the Tatar-Mongolian yoke and the Troubled Time
+Period between the Tatar-Mongolian yoke and the Time of Troubles

 Between 1496-1502, the former Kazan khan Mohammad-Amin of the Ulu-Muhammad dynasty, who was given Serpukhov, Hatun, and Kashira, was in the service of the Moscow ruler.
 This period in the history of the city is characterized by the oppression of local residents and violence by the henchman Ivan III.
 The next time Serpukhov was fed in 1532-1533 at another exiled Khan from Kazan, Shigale, who belonged to the Astrakhan dynasty of the Kasimov rulers.
 Shigalei, who was found to be in contact with Kazan, who violated feeding conditions, was exiled to Beloozeroin January 1533.